apache/flink/docs/ops/deployment/native_kubernetes.md

 {% endhighlight %}

 If the pod is running, you can use `kubectl exec -it <PodName> bash` to tunnel in and view the logs or debug the process.

+## Flink Kubernetes Application

+### Start Flink Application

+Application mode allows users to create a single image containing their Job and the Flink runtime, which will automatically create and destroy cluster components as needed.
+The Flink community provides base docker images [customized](docker.html#customize-flink-image) for any use case.

+{% highlight dockerfile %}
+FROM flink
+RUN mkdir -p $FLINK_HOME/usrlib
+COPY /path/of/my-flink-job-*.jar $FLINK_HOME/usrlib/my-flink-job.jar
+{% endhighlight %}

+Use the following command to start a Flink application.
+{% highlight bash %}
+$ ./bin/flink run-application -p 8 -t kubernetes-application \
+  -Dkubernetes.cluster-id=<ClusterId> \
+  -Dtaskmanager.memory.process.size=4096m \
+  -Dkubernetes.taskmanager.cpu=2 \
+  -Dtaskmanager.numberOfTaskSlots=4 \
+  -Dkubernetes.container.image=<CustomImageName> \
+  local:///opt/flink/usrlib/my-flink-job.jar
+{% endhighlight %}

+Note: Only "local" is supported as schema for application mode.
+This assumes that the jar is located in the image, not the Flink client.

+Note: All the jars in the "$FLINK_HOME/usrlib" directory in the image will be added to user classpath.

+### Stop Flink Application

+When an application is stopped, all Flink cluster resources are automatically destroyed.
+As always, Jobs may stop when manually canceled or, in the case of bounded Jobs, complete.

+{% highlight bash %}
+$ ./bin/flink cancel -t kubernetes-application -Dkubernetes.cluster-id=<ClusterID> <JobID>
+{% endhighlight %}

 ## Kubernetes concepts